OHDSI/TheBookOfOhdsi/OhdsiAnalyticsTools.md

     - writing code that uses the R packages in the OHDSI Methods Library
     - using the interactive analysis platform ATLAS

-- OHDSI tools use different analysis stragies
+- OHDSI tools use different analysis strategies
     - Single studies
     - Real-time queries
     - Large-scale analytics

 - The majority of OHDSI analytics tool are embedded in
     - The interactive analysis platform ATLAS
-    - The OHDSI Methods Libary R packages
+    - The OHDSI Methods Library R packages

 - Several strategies exist facilitating the deployment of the OHDSI tools.
 </div>\EndKnitrBlock{rmdsummary}